Skip to main content

 Strategy 5: Use Telematics Programs

 Usage-based insurance programs (Progressive Snapshot, Allstate Drivewise, State Farm Drive Safe & Save, GEICO DriveEasy) monitor your driving habits through an app or plug-in device.
 Safe drivers—those who avoid hard braking, late-night driving, and excessive speed—can earn discounts of 10–40%.
-If you are a cautious driver who commutes during daytime hours, these programs are essentially free money.
+If you are a cautious driver who commutes during daytime hours, these programs can offer meaningful savings.

 Pay-per-mile insurance (Metromile, Mile Auto, Nationwide SmartMiles) charges a low base rate plus a per-mile fee.
 If you drive under 7,000 miles per year, this can be 30–50% cheaper than traditional insurance.
 Remote workers and retirees benefit the most from these programs.